-Grand Turk JAGS McCartney International Airport (GDT) services the island of Grand Turk.
-This is a one surfaced runway, one terminal international airport.
-It was named after James Alexander George Smith McCartney, the island territory's first Chief Minister and first National Hero.
+The Grand Turk JAGS McCartney International Airport (GDT) services the island of Grand Turk.
+This airport has a single runway and terminal.
+It was named after James Alexander George Smith McCartney, the island territory's first Chief Minister and first (and only) National Hero.
 JAGS McCartney (June 30, 1945 - May 8, 1980) died in a plane crash in New Jersey, United States.

 The Grand Turk is a small yet generally efficient airport.
 As the site only typically handles local flights and small planes, baggage and luggage handling is typically conducted in a timely manner.